 Preparing for the Flu (including H1N1)

-The winter of 2011-12 was relatively mild and dry for Minnesota – but don’t be fooled – the previous winter of 2010-2011 gave Minnesota its fourth snowiest winter on record!
-Everyone in Minnesota still needs to prepare for the outdoor hazards of a cold, snowy, icy winter and the indoor hazards that occur winter. every
+Winter Hazard Awareness Week - November 4-8, 2013 Everyone in Minnesota still needs to prepare for the outdoor hazards of a cold, snowy, icy winter and the indoor hazards that occur winter. every

 To help do that, the Minnesota Department of Public Safety, along with the National Weather Service and other state agencies, sponsors the annual “ Winter Hazard Awareness Week ” each fall to remind people to take simple steps that lead to an enjoyable and safe winter season.